Existence of Minkowski space: Coordinate-free formalism in relativity theory

-Since in this evidently true limiting case Eq.~\eqref{general transitivity} yields some relationships between the components of \(\vec{n}^{\mathrm{f}}_{\mathrm{G}}\) if different frames, one can only hope that these relationships in conjunction of tricky and ponderous decompositions of the matrices \(\mathbb{M}^{(\mathrm{Ff})}_{(\mathrm{Gg})}\) enable one to succeed in establishing Eq.~\eqref{general transitivity}.

-To avoid any trickery, one should simply abandon the premature use of reference frames and turn to the transformation of the time and the position vector of an event between physical spaces.
+Since in the above evidently true limiting case Eq.~\eqref{general transitivity} yields some relationships between the components of \(\vec{n}^{\mathrm{f}}_{\mathrm{G}}\) in different frames, one can hope that these relationships in conjunction of some ponderous decompositions of the matrices \(\mathbb{M}^{(\mathrm{Ff})}_{(\mathrm{Gg})}\) enable one to succeed in establishing Eq.~\eqref{general transitivity} in a general case.
+However, in order to get the desired decompositions, one has no way but to abandon the premature use of reference frames and turn to the transformation of the time \(t\) and the position vector \(\mathbf{r}\) of an event between physical spaces.